Honeywell

 Honeywell International Inc. is an American publicly traded, multinational conglomerate corporation headquartered in Charlotte, North Carolina.
-It primarily operates in four areas of business: aerospace, building technologies, performance materials and technologies (PMT), and safety and productivity solutions (SPS).

-Honeywell is a Fortune 100 company, ranked 94th in 2021.
-In 2022 the corporation had a global workforce of approximately 97,000 employees, down from 113,000 in 2019.
-The current chairman and chief executive officer (CEO) is Darius Adamczyk.
+It primarily operates in four areas of business: aerospace, building automation, industrial automation, and energy and sustainability solutions (ESS).
+Honeywell also owns and operates Sandia National Laboratories under contract with the U.S. Department of Energy.
+Honeywell is a Fortune 500 company, ranked 115th in 2023.
+In 2024, the corporation had a global workforce of approximately 102,000 employees.
+As of 2025, the current chairman and chief executive officer is Vimal Kapur.

-The corporation's current name, Honeywell International Inc., is a product of the merger of Honeywell Inc. and AlliedSignal in 1999.
-The corporation headquarters were consolidated with AlliedSignal's headquarters in Morristown, New Jersey; however, the combined company chose the name "Honeywell" because of the considerable brand recognition.
+The corporation's name, Honeywell International Inc., is a product of the merger of Honeywell Inc. and AlliedSignal in 1999.
+The corporation headquarters were consolidated with AlliedSignal's headquarters in Morristown, New Jersey.
+The combined company chose the name "Honeywell" because of the considerable brand recognition.
 Honeywell was a component of the Dow Jones Industrial Average index from 1999 to 2008.
 Prior to 1999, its corporate predecessors were included dating back to 1925, including early entrants in the computing and thermostat industries.

-In 2020, Honeywell rejoined the Dow Jones Industrial Average index and the following year moved its stock listing from the New York Stock Exchange to the Nasdaq.
+In 2020, Honeywell rejoined the Dow Jones Industrial Average index.
+In 2021, it moved its stock listing from the New York Stock Exchange to the Nasdaq.

+In 2025, Honeywell announced it would split into three companies: Honeywell Automation, Honeywell Aerospace, and Solstice Advanced Materials.
+It has been estimated that the aerospace and automation businesses could be worth as much as $104 billion and $94 billion, respectively, after the split.

 History

 The Butz Thermo-Electric Regulator Company was founded in 1885 when the Swiss-born Albert Butz invented the damper-flapper, a thermostat used to control coal furnaces, bringing automated heating system regulation into homes.
-The following year he founded the Butz Thermo-Electric Regulator Company.
 In 1888, after a falling out with his investors, Butz left the company and transferred the patents to the legal firm Paul, Sanford, and Merwin, who renamed the company the Consolidated Temperature Controlling Company.

-As the years passed, CTCC struggled with debt, and the company underwent several name changes.
-After it was renamed the Electric Heat Regulator Company in 1893, W.R.
-Sweatt, a stockholder in the company, was sold "an extensive list of patents" and named secretary-treasurer.
-On February 23, 1898, he bought out the remaining shares of the company from the other stockholders.
+As the years passed, CTCC struggled with debt and the company underwent several name changes.
+After it was renamed the Electric Heat Regulator Company in 1893, W. R. Sweatt, a stockholder in the company, was sold "an extensive list of patents" and named secretary-treasurer.
+By 1900, Sweatt had bought out the remaining shares of the company from the other stockholders.